nsabryy/PGSCalc/README.md

 This configuration file is used to control the behavior of the PGSCalc application.
 Below is a description of each section and field in the configuration file:

 ### `VCFQuery`
 This section contains settings related to the querying of VCF (Variant Call Format) files.
+THIS IS THE SECTION FOR YOUR INPUT GENOTYPE DATA SPECS.

 - **`input_dir`**:
   - *Description*: The directory where the input VCF files are located.